 Search engines do not like to see duplicated content in their SERPs (search engine results pages).

-When someone goes to Google to look something up, the search engine naturally works to return a diverse list of related, but individual, results.
+When someone goes to Google to look something up, the search engine naturally returns a diverse list of related but individual results.

-When multiple pages with the same content are encountered, the search engine bots will evaluate them and will choose the best version, based on their algorithms.
+When multiple pages with the same content are encountered, the search engine bots will evaluate them and choose the best version based on their algorithms.

-By using the rel=canonical tag you can instruct the search engine bots to concentrate the link value on a single primary page, thus giving it a better chance to gain ground in a given search result.
+Using the rel=canonical tag, you can instruct the search engine bots to concentrate the link value on a single primary page, thus giving it a better chance to gain ground in a given search result.

-Canonical tags can be useful in a number of different scenarios where duplicate content is integral to your website but possibly problematical from a search engine perspective.
+Canonical tags can be helpful in many different scenarios where duplicate content is integral to your website but possibly problematic from a search engine perspective.

 Product Listings on E-commerce Sites

-In this case you will want the primary product page to be indexed by the search engines, and the other pages to be ignored.
+In this case, you will want the primary product page indexed by the search engines and the other pages to be ignored.

 Let's look at a scenario:

-In this scenario, using “rewrite” rules should be implemented, but that is more of an advanced topic.
+Using "rewrite" rules should be implemented in this scenario, but that is more of an advanced topic.